XU316 USB HiFi Decoder Zero-Code Product Configuration Protocol¶

 DAC Right Channel Volume | 1 | See DAC volume field description |

-CRC | 4 | 32-bit CRC check value calculated for all fields |
+CRC | 4 | 32-bit CRC checksum calculated over all fields |

 Field | Bytes | Description |